-Many of the early signs of pregnancy can be nonspecific and easily mistaken for other causes.
-For this reason, it may be difficult to know when or whether to take a pregnancy test.
+Many early signs of pregnancy can be nonspecific and easily mistaken for other causes.
+Therefore, it may be difficult for someone to know when or whether they should take a pregnancy test.

-In this article, we list 10 early signs that can indicate a woman should take a pregnancy test.
+In this article, we list 11 early signs that can indicate a person should take a pregnancy test.

-There are many reasons for missed periods, but if a woman is sexually active, a missed period can signal pregnancy.
+There are many reasons for missed periods, but if a person is sexually active, a missed period can signal pregnancy.

 Most pregnancy tests are very accurate when taken after a missed period, but sometimes the hormone levels might not be high enough to trigger a positive result.

-If a woman misses a period and a pregnancy test is negative, she should repeat the test after a few days.
+If someone misses a period and a pregnancy test is negative, they should repeat the test after a few days.

-Implantation bleeding tends to be lighter and shorter than that of a menstrual period.
+Implantation bleeding tends to be lighter and shorter than a menstrual period.

-Cramps are common just before or during a menstrual period, but some women also get cramps when implantation occurs.
+Cramps are common before or during a menstrual period, but some people also get cramps when implantation occurs.

-If a woman feels nauseous for no apparent reason, especially when there are other signs of pregnancy, it may be a good idea to take a pregnancy test.
+If nausea happens for no apparent reason, especially with other possible signs of pregnancy, it may be a good idea to take a pregnancy test.

-Fatigue during early pregnancy is usually due to changes in the hormone progesterone.
+It is typically due to changes in the hormone progesterone.

 Unusual cravings and food aversions are common in the first trimester, though they sometimes persist through the entire pregnancy.